Magisk-Modules-Repo/Detach/README.md

 Q:How to "attach" again an app who is previously "hided" ?

 A:Removing Play Store app datas can help with a reboot.
-Or just remove the `/sbin/.core/img/Detach/service.sh` file, i work to implement this feature :)
+Or just remove the `/sbin/.magisk/img/Detach/service.sh` file, i work to implement this feature :)

 Q:Compatibility ?
-- Magisk v17 and newer
+- Magisk v18 and newer
 - All Android/Devices/Archs supported
 - Substratum themes for Play Store

 Q:What does this module do ?
 Does touch the system partition ?

-A:It only edit an SQL database file in Play Store folder on your /data partition
+A:It only edit an SQL database file in Play Store folder on your /data partition.
+No more, no less.

 Q:Just after reboot, all unwanted apps stay in my Play Store updates